On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: Microlocalisation

-where $\symb{P}$ is the leading order (principal symbol) and $p_{m-1}$ is the next to the leading order homogeneous term of the total symbol of $P$ (cf. Definition~\ref{def: polyhomogeneous_symbol_mf}) when expressed as an operator acting on half-densities.
-If $P \in \PsiDO{m}{M; E}$, then this operator can locally be represented by a $\rk{E} \times \rk{E}$-matrix of pseudodifferential operators if we fix a local bundle frame $(e_1,\ldots,e_{\rk E})$ of $E$.
-The subprincipal symbol of $P$ is then defined with respect to this local frame as the $\rk{E} \times \rk{E}$-matrix valued function on $\dot T^*M$ given by the subprincipal symbols of the matrix representing $P$ (see also~\cite[Def.
-3.8]{Hintz_JST_2017}).
-We will see below that under a change of bundle frames this matrix will transform like a connection form along the Hamiltonian vector field in the bundle $\pi^* E \to \dotCoTanM$, where $\pi: \dot T^*M \to M$ is the canonical projection.
+where $\symb{P}$ is the principal symbol and $p_{m-1}$ is the next (cf. Definition~\ref{def: polyhomogeneous_symbol_mf}) to the leading order homogeneous term in the total symbol of $P$ when expressed as an operator acting on halfdensities.
+If $P \in \PsiDO{m}{M; E}$ then it can be locally represented by a $\rk{E} \times \rk{E}$-matrix of pseudodifferential operators, if we fix a local bundle frame $(e_1,\ldots,e_{\rk E})$ of $E$.
+The subprincipal symbol of $P$ is then defined with respect to this local frame as the $\rk{E} \times \rk{E}$-matrix-valued function on $\dot T^*M$ given by the subprincipal symbols of the elements of the matrix representing $P$.
+We will see below that under a change of bundle frames, this matrix will transform like a connection $1$-form along the Hamiltonian vector field in the sense explained below.

-First we summarise the transformation properties of the subprincipal symbol.
-In case $P \in \PsiDO{m}{M; E}$ has scalar principal symbol and $Q \in \PsiDO{k}{M; E}$ properly supported, we have the following multiplication formula~\cite[(1.4)]{Duistermaat_JInventMath_1975}
+Let us summarise the transformation properties of the subprincipal symbol.
+In case $P \in \PsiDO{m}{M; E}, m \in \R$ has a scalar principal symbol and $Q \in \PsiDO{s}{M; E}, s \in \R$ properly supported, we have the following multiplication formula~\cite[(1.4)]{Duistermaat_JInventMath_1975}